noveogroup-amorgunov/marionette-route-auth/README.md

 Usage
 ------
-To build the project run.
+To build the project run the follow command.

-    $ npm run bundle

 It will compile the project and put the result under `dist` directory.
 Also it will watch files changes and compile project again.

+    $ npm run bundle

 To test project run.

     $ npm run test